mufeedvh/website/content/posts/llm-security.md

 ### 2.2 Escaping the sandbox

-After seeing prompt injections, I thought about how LLMs can understand the meaning of the word "ignoring", like it can just separate contexts with semantics... like humans do.
+After seeing prompt injections, I thought about how LLMs can understand the meaning of the word "ignore", it can just separate contexts with semantics... like humans do.
 This is where the problem of endless possibilities can do more harm than good.
 Although, it depends.

-An LLM with the capability to do "anything" is the only scenario where this should be a concern.
+An LLM with the capability to do "anything" and not just one thing is the only scenario where this should be a concern.
 So just don't give it access to anything that could "execute" code on the machine it's running on?

-Well yeah, but I am just concerned about all the future LLM powered products with technical capabilities getting pwned by mere written language including escaping the sandbox/filters it's running on.
+Well yeah, but I am just concerned about all the future LLM powered products with technical capabilities getting pwned by mere written language including escaping the sandbox/filters it's occupied with.
 And with all the things we've seen so far, this is bound to happen.

 A short example: